Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Are Hot Spots?

-Hot spots, formally called acute moist dermatitis, is a skin infection that occurs on damaged skin surface, which is normally caused from your cat’s scratching, licking, or chewing behaviors.
+A hot spot, formally called acute moist dermatitis or pyotraumatic dermatitis, is a skin infection that occurs on damaged skin surface, which is normally caused from your cat’s scratching, licking, or chewing behaviors.
 Though they are more commonly seen on dogs, cats can develop them as well.

-What directly causes the hot spots is the excessive moisture from your cat’s licking.
-Your cat’s mouth is surrounded by bacteria.
-With the excessive moisture and additional bacteria, infection can set into the affected area.
+What starts the hot spots is the skin trauma and inflammation from your cat’s excessive scratching or licking.
+Your cat’s mouth and skin are surrounded by bacteria.
+With the excessive moisture and heat, these bacteria (alongside yeast) overgrow, and infection can set into the affected area.
 This is especially true if scratching and chewing creates tears in the skin.

 Hot spots are relatively easy to diagnose.
 The hot spot will first be itchy, moist, and red-looking.
 After infection sets in, pus may ooze out and eventually dry around the wound.
 If left untreated, your cat’s fur can fall out as a result.
 The hot spots feel warm to the touch and are incredibly painful.